wromijn/openscad-gridfinity-block/README.md

 </p>

 ## Quickstart
 Useless block that demonstrates the library.
 It creates a block that's 1 unit wide, 2 units deep and 6U high, with the [0,0,0] point being the bottom-left of the top surface inside the bin walls.
-Then it adds a square hole with a cube inside it and 2 round holes.
+Then it adds a square hole with a cube inside, 2 round holes, and also subtracts a standard cube from the block.

 ```openscad
 use <openscad-gridfinity-block/gridfinity_block.scad>;